-On CT, the tumour typically is heterogeneous with calcifications seen in 80-90% of cases 2.
+On CT, the tumor typically is heterogeneous with calcifications seen in 80-90% of cases 2.
 Areas of necrosis are of low attenuation.

-The tumour morphology is often helpful, with the mass seen insinuating itself beneath the aorta and lifting it off the vertebral column.
+The tumor morphology is often helpful, with the mass seen insinuating itself beneath the aorta and lifting it off the vertebral column.
 It tends to encase vessels and may lead to compression.
-Adjacent organs are usually displaced, although in more aggressive tumours direct invasion of the psoas muscle or kidney can be seen.
-In the latter, it can make distinguishing neuroblastoma from Wilms tumour difficult (see neuroblastoma vs. Wilms tumour).
+Adjacent organs are usually displaced, although in more aggressive tumors direct invasion of the psoas muscle or kidney can be seen.
+The latter can make distinguishing neuroblastoma from Wilms tumor difficult (see neuroblastoma vs. Wilms tumor).